 (3,500) 21.34 - 164 hp

-is some good racing here, as noted above.
-Perhaps it's due to the fact that both tracks have few passing zones, and the
+racing here, as noted above.
+Perhaps it's due to the fact that both tracks have few passing zones, and the passing zones

-passing zones which do exist are to be found at some of the narrower parts of London and Rome.
-There's also GT5's familiar
+which do exist are to be found at some of the narrower parts of London and Rome.
+There's also GT5's familiar roster of

 older models do really well here, to the point of jackrabbit-dom at times.
 This includes (get this) that